Here's Why Democrats Are Confident They'll Win The House

 The GOP has a few pickup opportunities of their own, largely in very Trump-friendly areas like rural Minnesota where they could flip two open Democratic seats.
 But they have far fewer offensive chances than Democrats have in a map with roughly 80 or more competitive seats.

-Suburban Stall
+Suburban stall

 The Republicans' weakest areas on the congressional map come in well-educated, diversifying and affluent suburbs.
 Many of these, in places just outside major cities such as Dallas, Houston, Denver, Kansas City, Minnesota's Twin Cities, Chicago and Washington, D.C., had swung hard from voting for Mitt Romney in 2012 to either against or narrowly for Trump four years later.

 While the Kavanaugh fight may have energized the base in some states, in the suburbs it may have had the opposite effect, especially with college-educated white women who were already severely frustrated with Trump.
-Immigration remains a fault line in these areas too, and Trump's doubling down on the issue in the final stretch isn't helping the GOP in those congressional races.
+Immigration remains a fault line in these areas, too, and Trump's doubling down on the issue in the final stretch isn't helping the GOP in those congressional races.

 Ultimately, this is where the House will be won or lost, and there are at least a handful of GOP incumbents in these areas that most Republicans and Democrats agree are sure to lose, including some members that have withstood strong headwinds before.

-Atop that list is Rep. Mike Coffman in Colorado's 6th District, who's beaten the odds before, but now is likely to lose his suburban Denver district that voted for Hillary Clinton by 9 points.
+Atop that list is Rep. Mike Coffman in Colorado's 6th District, who has beaten the odds before, but now is likely to lose his suburban Denver district that voted for Hillary Clinton by 9 points.
 Trump's approval rating there is in the 30s, showing just how much of a drag the president may be in the suburbs.

 Minnesota Rep. Erik Paulsen has never really faced a tough challenge in the 3rd District, which includes suburbs of the Twin Cities.
 But Clinton won this district by almost 10 points in 2016, and Republicans say the tide may simply be too high there.
 The same is true for neighboring Minnesota Rep. Jason Lewis in the 2nd District.
-Though he's only in his first term, he has a history of controversial comments and is the underdog in a rematch with 2016 Democratic opponent Angie Craig, who would be the first openly lesbian mom ever to serve in Congress if she wins.
+Though he's only in his first term, he has a history of controversial comments and is the underdog in a rematch with 2016 Democratic opponent Angie Craig, who would be the first openly lesbian mom to serve in Congress if she wins.

 Other probable GOP losses include Reps.
-Peter Roskam in Illinois's 6th District, Barbara Comstock in Virginia's 10th District, Kevin Yoder in Kansas's 3rd District, Rod Blum in Iowa's 1st District, and Keith Rothfus in Pennsylvania's 17th District, who's in a match-up with Democratic Rep. Conor Lamb due to redistricting.
+Peter Roskam in Illinois' 6th District, Barbara Comstock in Virginia's 10th District, Kevin Yoder in Kansas' 3rd District, Rod Blum in Iowa's 1st District, and Keith Rothfus in Pennsylvania's 17th District, who's in a matchup with Democratic Rep. Conor Lamb due to redistricting.

-Wave Watching
+Wave watching

 "The close races tend break the same way," said another Republican strategist.
 "Even seats that we felt much better about a week ago are on the edge again."

-Among those seats trending away from the GOP include Pete Sessions in Texas's 32rd District, Carlos Curbelo in Florida's 26th District, Randy Hultgren in Illinois's 14th District, John Faso in New York's 19th District, Claudia Tenney in New York's 22nd District, Bruce Poliquin in Maine's 2nd District, Jeff Denham in California's 10th District, Mimi Walters in California's 45th District, Leonard Lance in New Jersey's 7th District and Tom MacArthur in New Jersey's 3rd District.
+Among those seats trending away from the GOP include Pete Sessions in Texas' 32nd District, Carlos Curbelo in Florida's 26th District, Randy Hultgren in Illinois' 14th District, John Faso in New York's 19th District, Claudia Tenney in New York's 22nd District, Bruce Poliquin in Maine's 2nd District, Jeff Denham in California's 10th District, Mimi Walters in California's 45th District, Leonard Lance in New Jersey's 7th District and Tom MacArthur in New Jersey's 3rd District.

 There are some Republicans in districts Clinton won who look like they will survive any wave forming — among them are Will Hurd in Texas and David Valadao in California.